-*Facility Fee – this theatre maintenance fee fully supports the portion of our mission that addresses the health of our three historic theatres alive and vibrant.
-This fee is charged when purchasing in person, by phone, at the kiosk or online.
+*Facility Fee – this theatre maintenance fee fully supports the portion of our mission that addresses the health of our three historic theatres.
+This fee is charged when purchasing in person, by phone, or online.

 STG box office fees:

 The online ticketing fees do not apply to tickets purchased in person at our box offices.
 The Facility Fee is the only fee charged at the box office.
-The Paramount Box Office is open Monday-Friday 10am-6pm and 90 minutes prior to every show.
-The Moore Box Office is open 90 minutes prior to every Moore Theatre show.
+The Paramount Box Office is open Monday - Friday 10 am - 6 pm and 90 minutes prior to every show.
+The Moore and Neptune Box Offices open 90 minutes prior to every show.

 Q: Why shouldn’t I buy tickets from brokers or ticket scalpers?

-Official sources for tickets to events at The Paramount, Moore and Neptune Theatres include: official ticket vendors found on www.stgpresents.org, the ticket kiosks outside the Paramount, Moore and Neptune Theatres, and the box offices located at the Paramount, Moore and Neptune Theatres.
+Official sources for tickets to events at The Paramount, Moore and Neptune Theatres include: official ticket vendors found on www.stgpresents.org and the box offices located at the Paramount, Moore and Neptune Theatres.
 Tickets purchased from sources other than these could be fraudulent, counterfeit, or otherwise unusable for admittance.
 Tickets may not be resold on the premises, including the exterior area around either theatre.

 Q: Can I buy tickets to other venues’ shows at The Paramount Theatre box office?

-Moore and Neptune tickets are available for advance purchase at the Paramount during daytime hours (Monday through Friday 10am-6pm).
+Moore and Neptune tickets are available for advance purchase at the Paramount during daytime hours (Monday through Friday 10 am to 6 pm).
 However, tickets to events outside of our three core venues are generally not available for purchase at our box offices.
 For tickets to other venues, please visit the show page on our website or visit the website of the venue you are interested in.